 Rotation Hours and Break Times: The daily rotation hours are typically 8-8.5 hours per day and determined by the each lab.
 Typical start time mays range from 6:30-10:00 am.
 Breaks are taken by the interns based on their daily schedule and are dependent on the daily work and the Medical Laboratory Scientist they will be training with.

 Attendance: The interns are expected to approach their internship rotations as if they were employees.
 The expectation is that interns will arrive to their internship everyday on time.
 If an intern is unable to be present for a day of internship, they should contact the clinical educator for the lab they are rotating in and the Allied Health Education Program Manager.
 When an intern is unexpectedly late or absent, there may be a delay in work if the preceptor is holding some of their work for intern practice.

 Dress Policies: The interns are expected to take pride in their appearance.
 They will need to wear clothing and shoes that are comfortable and they are easily able to work in.
 Interns are expected to follow all Michigan Medicine and Pathology guidelines for dress code.
 We recommend scrubs or business casual clothing.
 The Department of Pathology does not require a specific color or type of scrubs.
 Closed- toe shoes are required.

 ASCLS: Depending on the affiliated university program requirements, the interns may be expected to attend the Michigan Chapter of American Society of Clinical Laboratory Science Annual Meeting.

-Orientation Mandatory Learning: During the first days of the internship, the students will be expected to attend a safety tour, and complete mandatory online tutorials via MLearning.
+Orientation Mandatory Learning: During the first days of the internship, the students will be expected to attend a safety tour, and complete mandatory online tutorials via Cornerstone Learning.
 The student will also complete any requirements through Occupational Health as described above.